Atennebris/gms2-mcp-server/docs/README.md

 ### Import errors or path issues
 All import and path issues have been resolved in the current version:
 - `gms2_parser.py` is now in the same directory as `mcp_server.py`
-- `config.env` is located in the `mcp-serv/` directory
+- Project path is configured directly in `.cursor/mcp.json` via environment variables
-- No wrapper scripts needed
+- No config files or wrapper scripts needed

 ## Technical Information